lofstranbjorn/NETN-FAFD/pages/01.basics/02.federationdesign/docs.md

 !
 In the definition of Live simulation we include interaction with real-systems such as C2 system ! software configured for use in training.
-In the definition we also include interaction with ! mockup environments, weapons for use in training and role-play performed by Response Cells staff ! acting as subordinates, superiors or any other role that use human interaction ! with the training audience.
+In the definition we also include interaction with ! mockup environments, weapons for use in training and role-play performed by _Response Cell_ staff ! acting as subordinates, superiors or any other role that use human interaction ! with the training audience.